LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - If it was impossible to foresee this change then there is not much we can do
 - If it was possible to foresee this change then we need to adapt our processes

-### Analyst leaves the company, new analyst joins company
+#### Analyst leaves the company, new analyst joins company

 - Delete or create the user on ClickHouse, Redis, Fabric (any destination the user was present)
 - Start process to evaluate access rights (usually it should be clear by role)

-### Source schema from stream processing evolves
+#### Source schema from stream processing evolves

 - Only the connectors might experience problems if their treatment of the schema was careless (`select *` in unions)
 - The connector maintainer needs to provide a quick fix if it broke due to an expanding schema (which should be easy to avoid).
 This might cause an expansion of category schemas which we covered above.
 - If the schema shrank then we need to immediately notify downstream users.
 If the connector already adapted, there should be nothing left for us to do since category schemas remain stable.

+### Incidence matrix
+Here we cover the security incidents we might expect and how to handle them.

 ### Cost estimation and Alternatives

-(Still to be detailed if needed.)

 ### Final remarks